AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 ## Features:
 1- MVC Design Pattern.

-2- Advanced use of the Apache configuration .htaccess file for routing control.
+2- Advanced use of the Apache configuration .htaccess file for routing control and URLs redirection.

 3- Token-based Authentication using a short-lived "Access Token" (20 minutes) and a longer-term "Refresh Token" (2 weeks).